learnk8s/learnk8s.io/src/yaml-validation/content.md

 The above Rego file specifies a `deny` block which evaluates to a violation when true.

-If we have more than one `deny` block, conftest checks them independently, and the overall result is a violation of any of the blocks results in a breach.
+When you have more than one `deny` block, conftest checks them independently, and the overall result is a violation of any of the blocks results in a breach.

 Other than the default output format, conftest supports JSON, TAP, and a table format via the `--output` flag, which is excellent if you wish to integrate the reports with your existing Continuous Integration pipeline.